Let's Get Tested!

-To support expanded HIV testing options during COVID-19, Greater Than AIDS and Walgreens, along with OraSure Technologies, donated 10,000 OraQuick In-Home HIV Tests to community partners.
+There are more options than ever to get tested for HIV!
+Greater Than AIDS and Walgreens, along with OraSure Technologies, provide donated OraQuick In-Home HIV Tests to community partners across the U.S.

-Local health agencies and community-based organizations are distributing the FDA-approved, self-administered tests at no cost to those unable to get tested in person.
+Local health agencies and community-based organizations are distributing the FDA-approved, self-administered tests at no cost to anyone who wants to get tested at home, or wherever is convenient.

 Use the interactive map below to find a participating agency near you!
 Please call first to confirm hours and availability.

 If you see information on this map that needs to be updated, please email us.

 If there is not a self-test program in your area, you can still find FREE and low-cost HIV testing services near you.

 It’s fast and easy.
 Just a swab of the mouth and 20 minutes later you have your results.
 The tests can be taken at home or anywhere that is convenient.

 If you get your HIV self-test from a local agency, counseling will usually be provided before and after testing.
 HIV self-tests can also be purchased over-the-counter in most drug stores (retail price is usually around $40).